 Some credit cards and loans include penalty interest.
 This is a higher interest rate the lender applies temporarily when you break the loan or credit card terms.
 Late payments may result in the lender or credit card issuer applying the penalty interest rate.

-The lender or credit card company will revert to the original interest rate after you make on-time payments for a predetermined period.
+There are, however, ways to avoid these late fees.
+And the lender or credit card company will revert to the original interest rate after you make on-time payments for a predetermined period.

 Because a late payment is breaking terms you agreed to, you risk the creditor closing your account.
 Generally, a creditor won’t close your account until you’re seriously delinquent, typically 90 days or more.